fujix-io/fujix-examples/javascript/simple/README.md

 3. Run `npm run generate` command to generate a client for your Fuji X endpoint.
 4. CLI will ask you for the endpoint URL and API key.
 Get them on the "🚀 Endpoint" page in Fuji X web app.
 5. Also, set URL and API key in yours in `index.js`.
-6. Run `npm start` command to launch the script.
+6. Run `npm run start` command to launch the script.

 ## Code overview